luxeengine/alpha/luxe/md/guide.three.md

 ```
     override function ready() {

-            //fetch a list of assets to load from the json file
+            //fetch a list of assets to load from the json file,
-        var json_asset = Luxe.loadJSON('assets/parcel.json');
+            //but wait for it to finish so we can use the data!
+        Luxe.loadJSON('assets/parcel.json', function(json_asset) {

                 //then create a parcel to load it for us
             var preload = new Parcel();
                 preload.from_json(json_asset.json);

                 //but, we also want a progress bar for the parcel,
                 //this is a default one, you can do your own
             new ParcelProgress({
                 parcel      : preload,
                 background  : new Color(1,1,1,0.85),
                 oncomplete  : assets_loaded
             });

                 //go!
             preload.load();

+        });

     } //ready
 ```